bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/n/NumberOfOverlappingSpans_11jY1X9aT9DQa8E5Lr$tNh/Documentation.md

-Number of overlapping spans in overhead contact line system.
+Number of overlapping spans in the overhead contactline system.